TUMLWE/PAL/docs/source/user_guide.rst

 **ITFC Variables**

 Beside the already mentioned **data type** , ITFC variables in the form of structures can also be implemented.
 In this case all subfields will share the same "Access" property.
 Numerical arrays are not yet supported for subfields, with the exception of string arrays.
+A description of all the table elements is provided below.

 .. csv-table::  SVI_Definition - ITFC sheet
    :file: svi_definition_itfc.csv